kjy/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-The idea for this project came from wanting to motivate and inspire people during the pandemic as so many people went through hard times.
-This app will provide motivating and inspiring messages that the user inputs for their own interest.
-The user can also send messages to friends.
+The idea for this project came from wanting to motivate and inspire people during the pandemic.
+The user will first register for a new account, with validation of email.
+Next, the user will be able to view all messages, create new messages, as well as modify and delete messsages.
+This app will provide motivating and inspiring messages that the user tracks for their own interest, like a reminder.
+Finally, the user can also send messages to friends via a push notification.

 ### Features
 Feature 1: Sign up and login with authentication